-- Damage sustained due to severe weather or natural disaster -- such as wind storm, hail, hurricane, tornado, etc.
+- Damage sustained due to severe weather or natural disaster -- such as windstorm, hail, hurricane, tornado, etc.

-- Damage to Third party.
+- Damage to a third party.

 Without comprehensive coverage, a car insurance claim cannot be made if your vehicle receives damage that is not due to collision.
 For high valued cars, this type of insurance is desirable as an additional protection.

-Comprehensive Car Insurance Exclusions
+Comprehensive Car Insurance Exclusions: